 Reprinted with permission of the Arlington Catholic Herald.

-Father William Saunders is dean of the Notre Dame Graduate School of Christendom College and pastor of Our Lady of Hope Parish in Sterling, Virginia.
+Father William Saunders is pastor of Our Lady of Hope parish in Potomac Falls, Virginia.
+He is dean of the Notre Dame Graduate School of Christendom College.
 The above article is a "Straight Answers" column he wrote for the Arlington Catholic Herald.
-Father Saunders is also the author of Straight Answers, a book based on 100 of his columns and published by Cathedral Press in Baltimore.Copyright © 2000 Arlington Catholic Herald
+Father Saunders is the author of Straight Answers, a book based on 100 of his columns, and Straight Answers II.Copyright © 2000 Arlington Catholic Herald